 What It Means in Practice

-- A driver causes an accident that damages another vehicle
+- A driver causes an accident damaging another vehicle

-- A business is held responsible for injury on its premises
+- A business is responsible for injury on its premises

-- A professional makes an error that leads to financial loss for a client
+- A professional error causes financial loss to a client

-In each case, liability insurance may respond depending on the policy terms and conditions.
+In each case, liability insurance may respond depending on policy terms.

-Drivers, homeowners, landlords, business owners, professionals, and insurers all encounter liability insurance in different forms.
-It is also commonly referenced in contracts and vendor requirements.
+Drivers, homeowners, landlords, businesses, professionals, and insurers all encounter liability insurance in different forms.

 How It Relates to Other Terms

-- Insurance claim: the process used to report a liability event
+- Insurance claim — reporting a liability event

 Common Misunderstandings